 As part of Generations United’s diverse intergenerational programs initiative, we conducted a national survey of programs that connect younger and older people.
-Based on those findings, we commissioned this report to highlight the intentional and creative ways that organizations are combatting systemic racism by prioritizing the voices and lived experiences of diverse staff and participants in their practices.
+Based on those findings, we commissioned this report, Strengthening Cultural Responsiveness in Intergenerational Programs: Passion, Purpose, and Planning to Drive Equitable Change, to highlight the intentional and creative ways that organizations are combatting systemic racism by prioritizing the voices and lived experiences of diverse staff and participants in their practices.

 To learn more about the status of cultural responsiveness in intergenerational programming, we conducted interviews with four intergenerational programs and reviewed over 50 programs.
 Interview questions were developed that addressed volunteer and staff recruitment and retention, diversity training, program replicability, scalability, how programs “define” diversity and community engagement.
 Based on these interviews and program reviews, several themes surfaced which provided the basis for the report’s 5 recommendations:

 - Embracing cultural inclusivity is a journey.
 Don’t be afraid to be adaptable, flexible, and allow time for the journey to unfold.